-A source water assessment (entitled the Watershed Sanitary Survey) of Lobos Creek was last updated in November 2006; a copy is available in the Presidio Trust Library, 34 Graham Street, in the Presidio.

-Lobos Creek sample analysis results have detected low levels (.6 to .8 parts per billion) of Tetrachloroethylene (PCE) from dry cleaning establishments located throughout the neighboring Richmond District of San Francisco.
+A source water assessment (entitled the Watershed Sanitary Survey) of Lobos Creek was updated in November 2011; a copy is available in the Presidio Trust Library, 103 Montgomery St., (415) 561-5343.
+Lobos Creek sample analysis results have detected low levels (.5 to .7 parts per billion) of Tetrachloroethylene (PCE) from dry cleaning establishments located throughout the neighboring Richmond District of San Francisco.
 However, treated samples from the drinking water supply have not detected any PCE.
 Lobos Creek also contains detectable levels of nitrate that may come from leaks in the San Francisco combined sewer/storm system but the nitrate level has never exceeded the Maximum Contaminant Level (MCL).

 The Richmond Transport System, a combined storm and sanitary waste collection system that crosses beneath the creek near 25th Avenue and Lincoln Boulevard, is a Potential Contaminant Activity (PCA).
-However, the Richmond Transport System is beneath the creek and rarely flows full.
-Two other possible PCAs include a former military missile site and a landfill, both located northeast of the creek.
-These sites are part of the Presidio Trust remediation program, and extensive monitoring of these sites will continue to ensure groundwater and surface water sources remain protected and safe.
+Two other possible PCAs include a former military missile site and two landfills located northeast of the creek.
+These sites were cleaned up as part of the Presidio Trust remediation program.
+Ground water monitoring has been conducted at all three sites before and after clean up to ensure the Trust's potable water sources remain safe.